PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 18:40:16
+Last updated: 2024-04-07 18:40:50
-Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark
+Random Quote: Weakness is not in us, it is what we have outside. - Professor